VTMGR/Puutilla/README.md

 Original mod by [legoandmars](https://github.com/legoandmars/Utilla).

 # Ziptilla
-A Modified version of Utilla (APC library for Gorilla Tag that handles various room-related things)
+A Modified version of Utilla (APC library for Gorilla Tag that handles various room-related things) To allow mods to be used anywhere.

 ## Installation